Open late Fri.-Sat.

 * Click here for rating key

-Kome Restaurant Review: Takehiro (Také) and Kayo Asazu opened Komé to offer the home-style cooking of their native Japan.
+Kome Sushi Kitchen Restaurant Review: Takehiro (Také) and Kayo Asazu opened Komé Sushi Kitchen to offer the home-style cooking of their native Japan.
 Dinner is presented izakaya (essentially Japanese tapas) style.
-Tsukune --- a mini chicken patty ground with lotus root and tare --- is the star of the yakitori chicken trio.
 Tako-wasa presents small bits of raw octopus tentacles blended with wasabi, and delicately topped with a raw quail egg.
 Whisking the tiny egg into the small bowl creates a surprisingly rich decadence.
 Octopus dumplings (takoyaki) are a must-try.
+And the chicken kara-age proves that fried chicken is clearly a universal language.
 Komé, which is the Japanese name for rice, also serves quality sushi at reasonable prices.
 And do save room for a piece of cheesecake made with saké kasu, the byproduct of saké production.
 The wood-crafted restaurant is humble yet refined.
 Longtime friends of the Asazus came from Japan to transform the average room into a cozy, modernist treat.
 Space is tight, so the atmosphere borders on boisterous.
 Service is attentive and can be quick, so let the staff know if you want to take your time.